Galley: Modern Query Optimization for Sparse Tensor Programs

 \section{Experimental Evaluation}

-In this section, we evaluate the effectiveness of our optimizer on a variety of workloads: (1) machine learning algorithms, (2) subgraph counting, and (3) breadth-first search.
-Compared to hand-optimized solutions and alternative approaches, Galley is highly computationally efficient while only requiring a concise, declarative input program from the user.
-Overall, we show that Galley: \begin{itemize} \item Performs logical optimizations resulting in up to $\textbf{100}\times$ faster ML algorithms over joins as compared to hand optimized implementations \item Has a mean optimization time of less than $\textbf{0.15}$ seconds for all subgraph counting workloads with up to $\textbf{100}\times$ faster median execution than DuckDB \item Selects optimal tensor formats for intermediates, beating both the dense and sparse formats for 3/5 graphs \end{itemize}
+In this section, we evaluate the effectiveness of our optimizer on a variety of workloads: (1) ML algorithms over joins, (2) unstructured sparse linear algebra (3) subgraph counting, and (4) breadth-first search.
+We choose those workloads because they exercise different aspects of our optimizer on real-world use-cases: ML algorithms over joins require careful logical optimizations over programs with mixtures of dense and sparse inputs and non-linear operators; core linear algebra expressions demonstrate the broad utility of Galley; subgraph counting requires both logical and physical optimization of complex sum-product expressions over highly sparse inputs and demonstrates Galley's advantage over a relational engine even for very sparse workloads; breadth-first search requires careful selection of tensor formats over the course of the computation, showing the benefit of physical optimization for even simple computations.
+Compared to hand-optimized solutions and alternative approaches, Galley is highly computationally efficient while requiring only a concise, declarative input program from the user.
+Overall, we show that Galley: \begin{itemize}[left=0pt] \item Performs logical optimizations resulting in $\textbf{1-300}\times$ faster execution for ML algorithms over joins compared to hand-optimized and Pandas implementations and $\textbf{.5-20}\times$ faster runtime when including optimization. \item Optimizes in a mean time of at most $\textbf{0.1}$ seconds for all subgraph counting workloads, with $\textbf{5-20}\times$ faster median execution than DuckDB. \item Selects optimal formats for intermediates, outperforming both fully dense and sparse formats for 4/5 graphs in a BFS application. \end{itemize}

-\paragraph{Experimental Setup} These experiments are run on a server with an AMD EPYC 7443P Processor and 256 GB of memory.
-We implemented Galley in the programming language Julia, and the code is available at \url{https://github.com/kylebd99/Galley}.
-We used the sparse tensor compiler Finch for execution, and all methods are executed using a single thread.
+\paragraph{Experiment Setup} These experiments are run on a server with an AMD EPYC 7443P Processor and 256 GB of memory.
+We implemented Galley in the programming language Julia, and the code is available at \url{https://github.com/kylebd99/Galley.jl}.
+We used the sparse tensor compiler Finch\footnote{\url{https://github.com/FinchTensor/Finch.jl}} for execution, and all experiments are executed using a single thread.
 Unless otherwise stated, Galley uses the chain bound described in Sec.~\ref{subsubsec:chain_bound} for sparsity estimation.
-Experiments for all methods are run three times and the minimum execution time is reported. \magda{This is a problematic method.
-You should report a mean and a standard deviation rather than the minimum of three.} This removes the compilation overhead which we address separately in Fig.~\ref{fig:subgraph_compilation}. \kyle{"We report the execution and compilation time separately.
-We calculate the compile time.
-In the compilation discussion, emphasize that while compilation is slow it is the object of further research, and we don't add significant overhead.", We need to add some words to discuss statistics collection (inputs \& intermediates).}
+Experiments for all methods are run five times, and the mean execution time is reported.
+We perform all experiments on a warm cache, and we separately report the compilation and optimization times.